idrinth-thalui/core/dialogue/IdrinthFollowerDialoguePlayerDunmer.md

 - Did you ever visit Morrowind?
 - Ever rode on a guar?
 - What is your favourite dish?
-I loved my wife's kwama egg quice.
+I loved my wife's kwama egg quiche.
 - With any luck we can have a saltrice risotto in the New Gnisis Cornerclub.
 - Which House were you originally from?
 - It still amazes me that most Nords treat you worse than me.
 After all, many mistake me as a Thalmor on first sight.